 (d) Blood cancer

 Answer is (c) Sneezing

 Sneezing is a symptom of common and other respiratory diseases which are transmitted through inhalation of contaminated air.
 Other option provided in the question are not infectious disease, hence they are not transmitted through human contact.

 (d) blood transfusion

-AIDS is transmitted by exchange of body fluids.
-When we hug each other there cannot be exchange of any body fluid hence AIDS cannot be transmitted by hugs.
+AIDS is transmitted by the exchange of body fluids.
+When we hug each other there cannot be an exchange of any body fluid hence AIDS cannot be transmitted by hugs.